xamarin/xamarin-macios/docs/nativeaot.md

 tvOS, Mac Catalyst and macOS apps in .NET 8.

 NativeAOT may produce smaller and/or faster apps - or it may not.
-It's very important test and profile to determine the results of enabling NativeAOT.
+It's very important to test and profile to determine the results of enabling NativeAOT.

 NativeAOT is enabled by setting the `PublishAot` property to `true` in the project file: